luxleather/SupportBot/commands-list.md

 **?download**

-"To download the Transcendence (Teloscoin) wallet go to Github <https://github.com/phoenixkonsole/transcendence/releases> and download the most recent wallet for your OS"
+"To download the Transcendence (Teloscoin) wallet go to Github <https://github.com/phoenixkonsole/transcendence/releases> and download the most recent wallet for your OS.
+At least 2.1 is recommended before fork (block 1018866), after fork wallet 3.0."

 **?wallet**